meltmedia/the-ark/README.md

 ===================

 Install Instructions:
-: pip install theark
+: pip install TBD

 The Ark is a library of commonly used tools for automating a website.
 These tools include:

 Email Client
 : Quick way of sending test results to an email address or a list of email addresses